 America contributes 100% more greenhouse gases to the atmosphere than the global average.

-Really, we have to do better.
-Right from our homes.
+We have to do better, right from our homes.

 A greener house is not only better for the environment, but it’s also better for your wallet.
 Check out these simple and cost-efficient ways to an eco-friendly home.

 The average American household emits, 7.5 tons of carbon dioxide per year the bulk of which results from electrical use.

 Solar panels are a great way of reducing your carbon footprint.
 To sweeten the deal, the government offers substantial rebates and incentives to homeowners who switch to solar.

 Installing solar power in your house increases your home’s resale value and equity.

 As more and more people become environmentally conscious, the demand for green homes is increasing.
 Homebuyers are also drawn to lower energy costs that come with solar power.

 While solar panels were bulky and costly in the past, today you can easily find a more compact, more affordable solar panel kit that is just right for your home.

 2. Composting for a Greener House